-I. The following positions are hereby established in the public utilities commission, shall be qualified by reason of education or experience or both in one or more of the following areas: engineering, economics, accounting, finance, or law; and shall be appointed by the agency head and perform assigned duties according to applicable law.
+- 193 Department of Energy; Unclassified Positions Established. - I. The following positions are hereby established in the department of energy, shall be qualified by reason of education or experience or both, and shall be appointed by the commissioner and perform assigned duties according to applicable law.
 Each position shall be temporarily assigned to its respective unclassified salary letter grade, as follows: